How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know when my shower drain has become clogged?
+How do I know if my shower drain is blocked?

 What are some natural ways to unblock the shower drain?

-Do I need to make use of chemical drain cleaners to free my shower?
+Do I need to utilize chemical drain cleaners free my shower?

 Conclusion